AgnitumuS/ubjs/tutorials/migrations.md

 `conn` is a connection config (as it specified in ubConfig `application.connections` section) for connection script is executed in.

 `--@optimistic` feature of execSql also works here

+ > the `optimistic` mode is dangerous - use it if it absolutely required

 ### JS file requirements